openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

   It will expose all the external apis (o-ran) and internal apis (alertmanager + future h/w) and handle them concurrently to drive all the features.
 - The HTTP server should be built with latest Go 1.22 `net/http` std lib.
 The latest update in the package brings in many requested features including mapping URI pattern.
-This allows to drop third party lib `gorilla/mux`.
+This allows us to not rely on third party lib such as `gorilla/mux`.
 - Prefer creating structs to hold HTTP data for idiomatic Go code.
 - OpenAPI spec should be the source of truth.
 Other than standardization, free validation and documentation, with it, we can leverage a code generator such [this](https://github.com/oapi-codegen/oapi-codegen), allowing us to avoid writing boilerplate code.